-Under the terms of New Mountain Guardian's amended and restated certificate of incorporation, all shares of New Mountain Guardian's common stock will have equal rights as to earnings, assets, dividends and voting and, when they are issued, will be duly authorized, validly issued, fully paid and nonassessable.
-Distributions may be paid to the holders of New Mountain Guardian's common stock if, as and when authorized by New Mountain Guardian's board of directors and declared by New Mountain Guardian out of funds legally available therefore.
-Shares of New Mountain Guardian's common stock will have no preemptive, exchange, conversion or redemption rights and will be freely transferable, except where their transfer is restricted by federal and state securities laws or by contract.
-In the event of New Mountain Guardian's liquidation, dissolution or winding up, each share of its common stock would be entitled to share ratably in all of its assets that are legally available for distribution after it pays all debts and other liabilities and subject to any preferred stock is outstanding at such time.
-Each share of New Mountain Guardian's common stock will be entitled to one vote on all matters submitted to a vote of stockholders, including the election of directors.
-Except as provided with respect to any other class or series of stock, the holders of New Mountain Guardian's common stock will possess exclusive voting power.
-There will be no cumulative voting in the election of directors, which means that holders of a majority of the outstanding shares of common stock will be able to elect all of New Mountain Guardian's directors (other than directors to be elected solely by the holders of preferred stock), and holders of less than a majority of such shares will be unable to elect any director.
+Under the terms of New Mountain Finance's amended and restated certificate of incorporation, all shares of New Mountain Finance's common stock will have equal rights as to earnings, assets, dividends and voting and, when they are issued, will be duly authorized, validly issued, fully paid and nonassessable.
+Distributions may be paid to the holders of New Mountain Finance's common stock if, as and when authorized by New Mountain Finance's board of directors and declared by New Mountain Finance out of funds legally available therefore.
+Shares of New Mountain Finance's common stock will have no preemptive, exchange, conversion or redemption rights and will be freely transferable, except where their transfer is restricted by federal and state securities laws or by contract.
+In the event of New Mountain Finance's liquidation, dissolution or winding up, each share of its common stock would be entitled to share ratably in all of its assets that are legally available for distribution after it pays all debts and other liabilities and subject to any preferential rights of holders of its preferred stock, if any preferred stock holders, including the election of directors.
+Except as provided with respect to any other class or series of stock, the holders of New Mountain Finance's common stock will be entitled to one vote on all matters submitted to a vote of stockholders, including the election of directors.
+Except as provided with respect to any other class or series of stock, the holders of New Mountain Finance's common stock will be able to elect all of New Mountain Finance's directors, which means that holders of a majority of the outstanding shares of common stock will be able to elect all of New Mountain Finance's director.

-New Mountain Guardian's amended and restated certificate of incorporation will require New Mountain Guardian at all times to reserve and keep available out of its authorized but unissued shares of common stock the number of shares that are issuable upon exchange of all outstanding the Operating Company common membership units held by AIV Holdings and, if applicable with respect to any common membership units received as payment of the incentive fee, the Investment Adviser.
+New Mountain Finance's amended and restated certificate of incorporation will require New Mountain Finance at all times to reserve and keep available out of its authorized but unissued shares of common stock the number of shares that are issuable upon exchange of all outstanding the Operating Company common membership units held by AIV Holdings and, if applicable with respect to any common membership units received as payment of the incentive fee, the Investment Adviser.